Monardella villosa

 Monardella villosa is a plant in the mint family which is known by the common name coyote mint.
+In 2020, it was included in Monardella odoratissima.
+As of April 2024, acceptance of the inclusion varies.

-This is a perennial wildflower found only in California, except for one subspecies which sometimes occurs in Oregon.
+When separated from Monardella odoratissima, it is a perennial wildflower found only in California, except for one subspecies which sometimes occurs in Oregon.
 It grows in habitats of the California chaparral and woodlands in the California Coast Ranges and Sierra Nevada foothills.

 Description

-Monardella villosa forms a small bush or matted groundcover tangle of hairy mint-scented foliage.
+When separated from Monardella odoratissima, Monardella villosa is described as forming a small bush or matted groundcover tangle of hairy mint-scented foliage.
 It produces rounded inflorescences of small, thready, bright lavender or pink flowers.
 It is a perennial subshrub and flowers from May to August.